VQMSoftware/Selenix-Browser/README.md

 ### Windows

-Make sure you have build tools installed.
-You can install them by running this command as **administrator**:
+Make sure you have corepack enabled.
+You can do so by running this command as **administrator**:

 ```bash
 $ corepack enable # enables corepack for node.js